 Pursuant to this agreement, Mail.ru Group Limited and DST Global Limited and their respective affiliates have agreed not to sell shares of our capital stock, other than any shares they may sell in our initial public offering, for certain periods of time following the date of this prospectus.
-As to shares held by them as of the date of this prospectus, this agreement will expire as follows: (1) as to 50% of the shares six months after the effective date of the registration statement, (2) as to an additional 25% of the shares one (1) year after the effective date of the registration statement, such that all of the shares held by Mail.ru Group Limited and DST Global Limited and their respective affiliates will be freely tradable 18 months after the effective date of the registration statement.
+As to shares held by them as of the date of this prospectus, this agreement was amended in April 2012 to provide that the transfer restrictions will expire as to 75,052,757 of the shares 91 days after the date of this prospectus, and that the remainder of the shares held by Mail.ru Group Limited and DST Global Limited and their respective affiliates will be freely tradable 366 days after the date of this prospectus.